itzbwilk/soc-lab/README.md

 ## Key Lessons Learned

-- Splunk Universal Forwarder requires LocalSystem privileges to read Sysmon event logs
+- Splunk Universal Forwarder requires LocalSystem privileges to read Sysmon event logs.
-- Windows TA must be installed on both the forwarder and the Splunk indexer for proper XML parsing
+- Windows TA must be installed on both the forwarder and the Splunk indexer for proper XML parsing.
-- Raw .evtx file monitoring produces binary data — WinEventLog API inputs are required
+- Raw .evtx file monitoring produces binary data — WinEventLog API inputs are required.
-- Execution policy must be set to RemoteSigned for Atomic Red Team to run
+- Execution policy must be set to RemoteSigned for Atomic Red Team to run.
+- Splunk stanza is a way to config headers for log inputs.
+The header is in brackets and everything below that bracket are settings that apply to that header/log inputs.
+- I learned that Splunk can easily parse information from XML format, but can't with plain-text.
+Using renderXml = true makes it easier to break the logs into the various fields.
+Without it, fields like EventCode and IpAddress wouldn't get extracted.
+- I was running into an issue where I had the correct stanza in the wrong place.
+I learned that Splunk follows a precedence order on where it pulls the stanza from.
+The system level takes priority over the apps level.
+So, etc\system\local (location of incorrect stanza) has priority over etc\apps\Splunk_TA_windows (location of correct stanza).

 ## Next Steps

-- [ ] Add Kali Linux VM for network-based attack simulation
-- [ ] Build automated alerting for brute force detection
 - [ ] Simulate lateral movement with T1021.001
 - [ ] Build correlation searches for multi-stage attack detection
 - [ ] Document full incident report from simulated attack chain